HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/docs/README.md

 - create a new document and share it with other users
 - create/get content of documents

-Docs consits of next services:
+Docs consists of next services:
 - auth service written in Python
     - create new user in service and Pg and save connection strings in Redis database
 - api service written in Ruby